AnSchwarzkopf/python_docker_case/README.md

 Part 3: Python, flask
 Use flask to setup a small REST API.
 When calling the API for example with localhost:3000/13 the prediction for the dataset at index 13 of the test split should be returned.

+Part 4: docker-compose (Optional)
+Create a docker-compose file that allows to start the Docker image with the simple command: docker-compose up